gadlar/cat-energy/Readme.md

-# Заготовка под типовой проект
+# Supermarket for cats "Cat Energy"